paysure/orinoco/README.md

 larger projects can get messy if the team is not well-disciplined.
 Moreover, if the problem domain is complex enough, even seasoned developers can struggle with producing maintainable and easily readable code.

-`lena` aims to help developers to express complex business rules in a more readable, understandable and maintainable fashion.
+`orinoco` aims to help developers to express complex business rules in a more readable, understandable and maintainable fashion.
 Usual approach of implementing routines as a sequence of commands (e.g. querying a database, communicating with an external API) is replaced with pipelines composed from individual actions.